 Please consider supporting the blog through Patreon.

-Michael Dickel, a poet, fiction writer, essayist, photographer, digital artist, and educator is a contributing editor for The BeZine, formerly an associate editor and contributing editor of The Woven Tale Press, managing editor of arc-24 (2015) and arc–23 (2014), and co-edited Voices Israel Volume 36 (2010).
-His latest book of poems is War Surrounds Us.
+Michael Dickel, a poet, fiction writer, essayist, photographer, digital artist, and educator is a contributing editor for The BeZine, formerly: an associate editor and contributing editor of The Woven Tale Press, managing editor of arc-24 (2015) and arc–23 (2014), and co-editor of Voices Israel Volume 36 (2010).
+In 2017, a chapbook of his resistance poetry, Breakfast at the End of Capitalism, came out from Locofo Chaps.
+His most recent collection of flash fiction, The Palm Reading after The Toad’s Garden, arrived from Is a Rose Press in 2016.
+His latest collection of poems is from 2015, War Surrounds Us.
 Previous books include Midwest / Mid-East and The World Behind It, Chaos, an eBook from “why vandalism?” that is no longer available online.
-Dickel is the Chair of the Israel Association of Writers in English.
+Dickel is the past Chair of the Israel Association of Writers in English.

-Dickel’s work was short-listed for the Wisehouse 2016 Poetry Award and has appeared in literary journals, anthologies, art books, and online for over twenty years.
-His photographs and poems have appeared in: THIS Literary Magazine, Eclectic Flash, Cartier Review, Pirene’s Fountain, Sketchbook, Emerging Visions Visionary Art eZine, Poetry Midwest, Fotógrafos En La Calle (Street Photographers), why vandalism?
-[1, 2, 3, 4], Poetica Magazine—Reflections on Jewish Thought, Zeek: a Jewish Journal of Thought and Culture and Abramelin: the Journal of Poetry and Magick, among many others (a selection of recent publications can be accessed on the Links page).
+Dickel’s work was short-listed for the Wisehouse 2016 Poetry Award (in print here) and has appeared in literary journals, anthologies, art books, and online for over twenty years.
+His photographs and poems have appeared in: THIS Literary Magazine, Eclectic Flash, Cartier Review, Pirene’s Fountain, Sketchbook, Emerging Visions Visionary Art eZine, Poetry Midwest, Fotógrafos En La Calle (Street Photographers), why vandalism?, Poetica Magazine—Reflections on Jewish Thought, Zeek: a Jewish Journal of Thought and Culture and Abramelin: the Journal of Poetry and Magick, among many others.
 Two of his poems received first and second place in the 2009 international Reuben Rose Memorial Poetry Competition.
+Full list of publications since 2007.

 He has also worked with documentary film productions, writing everything from fund-raising proposals to research to treatments and scripts.
-Working with David Fisher, he wrote a successful proposal for a U.S. National Endowment for the Humanities Bridging Cultures through Film Development Grant.
+Working with David Fisher through the fiscal sponsorship of the National Center for Jewish Film, he researched and wrote a successful proposal for a U.S. National Endowment for the Humanities Bridging Cultures through Film Development Grant.

 Michael (Dickel) Dekel, Ph.D., holds degrees in psychology, creative writing, and English literature.
 He has been teaching college and university for over 25 years—writing and literature courses in the United States and Israel, as well as courses in media and English Education in Israel.
 He directed the Student Writing Center at the University of Minnesota and the Macalester Academic Excellence Center at Macalester College (St. Paul, MN).
-He currently lectures at Kibbutzim College (Tel Aviv).
 Dr. Dickel has published articles, presented conference papers, and led workshops on writing and the teaching of academic writing.
 He currently lives in Jerusalem, Israel.

 LinkedIn Check out my connections, CV, endorsements, and references

-Academia.edu Downloadable CV, links to and downloads of many of my publications
+Academia.edu Downloadable CV, links to and downloads of some of my publications